codetronik/AndroidAntiCheat/README.md

  - Implementation of the syscall API

 Scanning Hacking Tool
- - Scanning the suspicious module (virtualization, frida and etc)
+ - Scanning the suspicious module (multi-loader, frida and etc)
  - Scanning user-defined hacking tools